DMTSource/daily-stock-forecast/README.md

-The backend and analysis can run locally if the datastore writing is disabled, but the current datastore exchange expects that the forecast is performed "inside the project" on a Google Compute Engine instance with the abiility to securly access the Datastore.
+The backend and analysis can run locally if the datastore writing is disabled, but the current datastore exchange expects that the forecast is performed "inside the project" on a Google Compute Engine instance with the ability to securely access the Datastore.

 Dependencies
 ------------